 The two optocouplers "sGrl" (grip position Inner) and "sGrO" (grip position Outer) are used to synchronize the grip motor.
 The corresponding diaphragm (a lever) is coupled with the shift linkage.
-In position "Inner" the optocoupler "sGrI" and in position "Outer" the optocoupler "sGrO" will be darkened.
+In position "inner" the optocoupler "sGrO" will be darkened.

 All optocouplers are positioned on the CB OPTO.